shvartz311/ory-shortcuts/README.md

 # dotfiles

 If anyone wants to use this repo that is not me, please fork it and change `jdnovick` everywhere to your own username.
-Also, be sure to change to gitconfig to your own git config, but leave the `credential` section in place
+Also, be sure to change to gitconfig to your own git config, but leave the `credential` section in place.
+**NEVER** Commit back sesitive information within any file such as `.ssh` or the `access-token` in `.kube/config`.

 ## Main setup plan